 Alexia Pedo Lopes

-business from KU Leuven University in Belgium.
-Her research interests are in the areas
+in international business from KU Leuven in Belgium.
+Her interest in pursuing a Ph.D.

 Zeqing "Eric" Mao